d2l-ai/d2l-en/chapter_computational-performance/multiple-gpus.md

 ## A Toy Network

 We use LeNet as introduced in :numref:`sec_lenet`.
-We define it from scratch to illustrate  Here, the model implementation only uses `ndarray`s.
+We define it from scratch to illustrate parameter exchange and synchronization in detail.

 ```{.python .input  n=10}
 # Initialize model parameters